 1) Start an elevated CMD prompt (“Run as administrator”) and run diskshadow

 2) In the diskshadow tool, run the following three commands (See figure 7)Begin backup Add volume \\path-to-your\share Create

 NOTE: In case you’re using an IP address instead of a DNS name for the server name, make sure that reverse DNS is configured correctly for that IP address.
 Otherwise, the VSS snapshot command will fail.

-Finally, we need to add the SMB share to Veeam Backup & Replication and create a NAS backup job.
-When you add a new SMB share to the inventory, make sure you enable “Backup from a Microsoft VSS snapshot” (See figure 1).
+Finally, we need to add the SMB share to Veeam Backup & Replication.
+When you add a new SMB share to the inventory, make sure you enable “Backup from a Microsoft VSS snapshot” (See figure 8).

 NOTE: FlexGroup volumes currently do not support remote VSS.

 Create a File Backup Job according to your needs.
 Whether native storage integration or remote VSS is used, there is nothing special to configure, as it leverages the settings defined before.

 With VSS integration, you can see the VSS snapshot creation in the job log (see figure 10).